ryan-hugo/gametagpro/replit.md

 ## Overview

-GameName Generator is a modern web application that generates gaming nicknames using various algorithms and themes.
-Built with React on the frontend and Express.js on the backend, it provides users with an intuitive interface to create personalized gaming usernames.
-The application features real-time generation, favorites management, search functionality, and user statistics tracking.
+GameName Generator is a modern web application that generates gaming nicknames using various algorithms and themes with multi-language support.
+Built with React on the frontend and Express.js on the backend, it provides users with an intuitive interface to create personalized gaming usernames in 6 different languages.
+The application features real-time generation, favorites management, search functionality, user statistics tracking, and advanced customization options including complexity levels, style variants, and preference filters.

 ## User Preferences